Throughline

 This idea revolves around creating a sales platform that incorporates recognition and motivational elements for individual sellers, similar to what Brownie Wise did with Tupperware.
 The platform would allow users to sell products while earning achievements and recognition for their sales milestones.
 This could include leaderboards, badges, and rewards for top sellers.
 To implement this, entrepreneurs could build a SaaS platform where sellers can register, manage their sales, and receive feedback.
 The target audience includes independent salespeople or small businesses looking for motivation and community.
 This model would not only drive sales but also create a sense of camaraderie among users, enhancing retention and engagement.

-SaaS Medium Score: 7.6/10
+Type: SaaS Difficulty: Medium Score: 7.6/10

 From: The Queen of Tupperware